terraform-redhat/terraform-provider-rhcs/examples/create_identity_provider/htpasswd/README.md

 ## Applying the Terraform plan

-1. You need to either create a `terraform.tfvars` file in this directory, or add the following items to your existing `*.tfvars` file.
+1. You need to either create a `terraform.tfvars` file in this directory or add the following items to your existing `*.tfvars` file.
 You may also export these variables as environmental variables with the following commands:
       1. This value sets the username for logging into your application.
           ```
           export TF_VAR_htpasswd_username=<user-name-to-login>